 - Heat a large Dutch oven or a heavy-bottomed soup pot over medium-high heat.

-- Add bacon to the pot; saute 4 minutes or until the bacon begins to brown.
+- Add bacon to the pot; saute for 3 to 4 minutes or until the bacon begins to brown.

-- Add onion, celery slices, garlic, dried thyme, salt and pepper; cook for 4 minutes, stirring occasionally.
+- Add onions, celery, garlic, dried thyme, cayenne pepper, salt, and pepper; cook for 4 minutes, stirring occasionally.

 - Stir in corn and cook for 2 more minutes, or until heated through.

-- Add broth and water and bring mixture to a boil; continue to cook for 5 minutes.
+- Add broth and water and bring to a boil; continue to cook for 5 minutes.

 - Remove 3 cups of the corn mixture and transfer to a blender; blend until completely smooth and creamy.

-- Remove from heat and stir in milk; stir until completely incorporated.
+- Remove from heat and stir in the milk; stir until completely incorporated.